Fifirex/FifiGit/README.md

 > }
 ```

 If you add the `-i` (`INFO`) tag we see that the `Content-Type` is `application/json`.
-Which implies that the returned objectafter a 'GET' command will be of 'json' format, this makes it easier for us to access information due to the presence of key attributes.
+Which implies that the returned objectafter a `GET` command will be of `json` format, this makes it easier for us to access information due to the presence of key attributes.

-This can be usd to access User information and Public Repositaries from GitHub.
+This can be used to access User information and Public Repositaries from GitHub.
 To access Private Repos and more info on the user, we can generate a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) with valid scopes to access the respective data.

-Using the Access token we can access Information on all the Repos by using the following command for a specific username
+Using the Access token we can access Information on all the Repos by running the following command for a specific username

 ```
 curl -H “Authorization: token MYTOKEN” "https://api.github.com/search/repositories?q=user:MYUSERNAME"
 ```

-This is all we need to know about the API to build our CLI.
+This is all we need to know about the REST API to build our CLI.

 ## <a name="form">Building the CLI </a>
 To get the information from the API servers we use `GET` from the `requests` module.